yunhygkim/dcshell/README.md

 The DC-shell method we proposed provides better approximation than those created by other methods.
 In addition, DC-shell enables faster collision response and realistic fracturing simulation by preventing convex objects from overlapping themselves.

-DC-shell is described in the following paper:
+DC-shell implemets the algorithms described in the following paper:
 "Disjoint Convex Shell and its Applications in Mesh Unfolding", SPM 2017, by Yun-hyeong Kim, Zhonghua Xi, and Jyh-Ming Lien.
 ([Web Site](http://masc.cs.gmu.edu/wiki/DCShell) / [Paper]() / [Video]() / [BibTex]())

-## Objective
+## Description

 The provided code constructs disjoint convex objects from overlapping or segmented parts as inputs.
-The code produces DC-shells created by LSF(least-squares fit) heuristic method, SVM and exact volume optimization methods.
+The code can produce DC-shells created by LSF(least-squares fit) heuristic method, SVM and exact volume optimization methods.
 To demonstrate the power of DC-shell, we studied how DC-shell can be used in mesh unfolding.
 The nets of polyhedra we used were created by [software tools](http://masc.cs.gmu.edu/wiki/Origami) developed by the [MASC group](http://masc.cs.gmu.edu) at George Mason University.